 - Tortilla chips or tortilla strips

-This soup is delicious as-is, but you can mix up the ingredients and customize the recipe based on your taste and what you have available.
+This taco soup is delicious as-is, but you can mix up the ingredients and customize the recipe based on your taste and what you have available.
 Here’s some ideas:

 - Protein.
 Use any type of meat.
 You can even swap the chicken for about 1 pound of ground beef or ground turkey – just be sure to brown it before combining all of the ingredients.

 - Spicy.
-To give this taco soup an extra kick of heat, use HOT salsa!
+To give this an extra kick of heat, use HOT salsa!
 You could also add spices like cayenne pepper or crushed red pepper flakes or add chopped jalapeños.
 Another option is to add a small can of spicy green chiles.

 - Creamy.
 To make creamy chicken taco soup, once it’s done cooking, remove the pot from the stove and stir in 1 cup sour cream or 8 ounces cream cheese or 1 cup heavy cream.

-We love this soup paired with corn or tortilla chips or Mexican Cornbread.
+We love this paired with corn or tortilla chips or Mexican Cornbread.
 It’s seriously the BEST cornbread you’ll ever taste and a must try whether you serve it with this soup or a different recipe.

 To keep things on the lighter side, try this soup with a fresh, green salad.
 Simply toss mixed greens with lemon juice, olive oil, salt and pepper.
 Feel free to add toppings to your salad such as red onion, cherry tomatoes, and/or croutons.
 Better yet, serve this taco soup alongside my tasty Southwest Salad with Avocado Dressing for the perfect soup/salad meal.
 You can easily omit the chicken from the salad, since there’s already plenty of chicken in this soup.